timothymugayi/boto3-sqs-extended-client-lib/README.md

 ## Feedback

+We use GitHub issues for tracking bugs and feature requests and have limited bandwidth to address them.
+Please use these community resources for getting help:

 * Give feedback [here](https://github.com/timothymugayi/boto3-sqs-extended-client-lib/issues).
 * If you'd like to contribute a new feature or bug fix, go ahead submit a pull request.